Sukanyeah/Sukanyeah/README.md

   <li><b>📣 Languages:</b> English, Malayalam, Kannada, Tamil & Hindi</li>
 </ul>

-<p>I'm Sukanyeah Krishna (<i>aka SuKri</i>) a web developer diving into the world of Cinema.
-I'm a Web Developer at the Esport.al Team,
+<p>I'm Sukanyeah Krishna, a Web Developer at the Esport.al Team,
   where I support gamers to build and grow their own communities through <a href="https://esport.al/unite">🚩 Esportal Gamers Unite Program</a>.
 I'm passionate about building opportunities for gamers, bridges between different communities, and helping people from diverse backgrounds to code.
 </p>